jross365/jross365/readme.md

 - 🤔 **I’m looking for help with:** If you're volunteering, I always have laundry and dishes to do.
 - 💬 **Ask me about:** Powershell, infrastructure integration and management, and the IT industry in general.
 - 📫 **How to reach me**: [Send me an email](mailto:jross365github@gmail.com) and I'll get back to you.
 - ⚡ **Fun fact**: Flamingos are born white when they hatch and turn pink from their diet.
 Also, flamingos are omnivorous filter feeders.
+Flamingos are awesome!

 **Thank you for listening to my TED Talk**